ahmedkaludi/push-notification/readme.txt

 This can be a notification on a phone or via a browser, such as Chrome, Firefox, or Safari.

 = Features: =
-* NEW: One Step solution
+* NEW: One step solution
-* NEW: Easily integration to wp
+* NEW: Easily integration to wordpress site
 * Cache Expire option added
 * <strong>Notifications </strong>: Notifications appear as message alerts.
 * Publishing a post will trigger push notifications.